Oradea International Airport

 Oradea Airport (IATA: OMR, ICAO: LROD) is an international airport located 5 km southwest of Oradea in northwestern Romania, Bihor County, near one of the main road and rail border crossings to Hungary.
-Its location near the European route E60 and the future Transylvania motorway as well as the county's high tourist potential (Băile Felix hot springs, Padiş Natural Protected Area etc.) have led to a double digit growth of passenger and cargo traffic for the past two years.
+It is also located near the European route E60 and the future Transylvania motorway - has led to a double digit growth in passenger and cargo traffic for the past two years.

-Since its renovation, the airport has been regarded as in a competition with the relatively close airports of Debrecen (82 km away, in Hungary) and Cluj-Napoca (165 km).
+The airport competes with the neighboring Debrecen Airport in Hungary.

 Development and history

+The civilian airport became operational in 1938.

 In 2009, Bihor County contracted consultancy services regarding the extension of the runway, the construction of a cargo terminal, and the renovation of the passenger terminal.
-The airport terminal is now renovated to EU (and Schengen) standards, and offers various specific facilities and modern amenities such as car rental, exchange offices, various shops, etc.
+The airport terminal is now renovated to European Union (and Schengen Area) standards, and offers various specific facilities and modern amenities such as car rental, exchange offices, various shops, etc.

 Regarding the runway (and other connected facilities), the Bihor County Commission completed the final contractual formalities with the EU Commission representatives, as this type of infrastructure work was eligible for European funds.
 A €30 million financing agreement for the EU funds was signed on 7 February 2014.
 Works on the new 2100 m runway, two rapid-exit taxiways and other facility buildings began on 20 October 2014.
-Concerning the cargo area, the Bihor County Commission has budgeted the resources needed for the first part of the project.
+In May 2025, the new cargo terminal opened with 13.000 square meters of facilities.

 The construction works for the runway modernization were completed on 30 October 2015.

+In the summer of 2024, the county established a public company to subsidize international flights.
+As of May 2025, HiSky, LOT Polish Airlines and Lufthansa have been approved.